 20 miles NW of Athens

 a Pecan Shell

-Gun Barrel City, despite the frontier-sounding name, has only been around
+Gun Barrel City, despite the frontier-sounding name, has only been

-was only 60 in 1970, and the people voted on incorporation
+The population was only 60 in 1970, and the people voted on incorporation

 The name originated from Gun Barrel Lane, which has become State Highway

 198. It was a shortcut connecting Mabank

 and Seven Points and we think it's safe to assume the reference was

 to the relatively straight nature of the road.

 Our source, The Handbook of Texas Online, reports that the

 Fishing is not mandatory, but it's more of a lifestyle than

 and Shoot, Gun Barrel City, Gunsight, Point Blank and Winchester"by

 The stereotypical Texan is seldom gun shy when it comes to settling

 a difficulty with violence, a mythology reflected in the number of

 evocative of rough and tumble ways.

 At least five such towns come to mind: Cut

 and Shoot, Gun Barrel City, Gunsight,

 Point Blank and Winchester...

 County, about 20 miles northwest of Athens.

 As Texas towns go, it’s not very old, having started during the building

 of Cedar Creek Reservoir in the 1960s.
 Since then, you might say Gun

 a population of 60 in 1970 to 5,000-plus in 2000.

-Many a barroom denizen has learned the hard way that gunpowder
+Many a barroom denizen has learned the hard way that gunpowder and

-legal sale of beer and wine.
+the legal sale of beer and wine.

 The town got its name from its motto, “We shoot straight with you.”

 The town’s symbol, of course, is a rifle.
 But, as the Handbook of

 Texas Online points out, a roadway known as Gun Barrel Lane cut through

 the area well before the lake was there.
 Since the road represented

 to Seven Points, the Gun Barrel descriptor might have had to do with

 its straightness between A and B...more

 Gun Barrel City

 of your information on Gun Barrel City in Texas is mistaken, of course

 it's all in who you ask.
 But a man by the name of J. C. Waits named

 the town.
-After his death is wife and stepson continued to run the
+After his death hs wife and stepson continued to run the

 first beer store until her death in 1990 I believe. - T.L.
 Fox, September

 Escapes, in its purpose to preserve historic, endangered and vanishing